 The Brandermill Church Preschool is a half-day program operated at the Brandermill Church since 1981.
-It is a nonprofit organization and meets all the qualifications for religious exemption from Virginia state licensing.
+It is a nonprofit organization and meets all the qualifications for religious exemption in the state of Virginia.
 We use several classrooms, the Multi-Purpose Room and Fellowship Hall for most of our activities.
 Our outside activities take place on the preschool playground or on the “Pirate Ship” playground on the Sunday Park peninsula.
 The Brandermill Church carries public liability insurance which includes our preschool program.
 We do not prepare or serve meals as part of our program.
-Our maximum enrollment capacity for each day is 94, and we serve a maximum of 160 children in our program.
+We serve a maximum of 160 children in our program.
 Brandermill Church Preschool is proud of its history and providing an excellent preschool education in a loving Christian environment.
 Brandermill Church Preschool is a ministry of Brandermill Church.

 The preschool is open to people of all religious faiths.
 The Preschool curriculum is designed so children learn and develop communication skills, beginning academic readiness, motor skills, and values consistent with the Christian faith.
 Christian faith is proclaimed through actions of love, grace, generosity, gratitude, forgiveness, and stewardship.
 The children say “grace” before snack.
 Chapel is held monthly and led by Pastor Jim Dunkin and Barbara Flynt to provide age appropriate lessons.